-Remove the converter from the skid and set it in place on the mounting pads included in the package.
+Remove the converter from the skid and set it in place.
 Do not bolt the converter to the floor or any other mounting surface.
 Rigid mounting amplifies noise, increases internal vibrations that can loosen terminals and can distort the frame causing the rotor to lock.